 Black cohosh is a plant in the buttercup family that grows in eastern and midwestern North America.
 Its scientific name is Actaea racemosa (also called Cimicifuga racemosa).
 Black cohosh is also called black snakeroot, bugbane, rattleroot, squawroot, and macrotrys or macrotys.
 The underground stems and roots of the black cohosh plant are used in herbal supplements.

-Black cohosh was first used by American Indians.
+Black cohosh was first used by American Indian or Alaska Native people.
 Extracts from black cohosh have been used as medicine to treat menopausalsymptoms in Europe for over 50 years.
 In Germany, black cohosh has been approved to treat menstrual period pain, menopausal symptoms, fast heartbeat, nervousness, irritability, sleep problems, noise or ringing in the ears, dizziness, sweating, and depression.

 - How is black cohosh taken or given?